trailblazing/tute/README.md

-**Hapnote** <= **mytetra_webengine** == **mytetra webengine** == **MyTetra WebEngine**
+**Hapnote** <= **mytetra_webengine** <= **MyTetra**

+It's a note.

+It is a lightweight web browser.
 A knowledge management system equipped with an embedded web browser derived from Qt::WebEngine (Chromium-based).
 A lightweight browser embedded in a note management application provides an easy way to combine tabs, bookmarks and history management, as well as internal and external search together.

-Yes, it is a lightweight web browser.
-But it's not just a browser.
+It's a client.
+You can manage your remote service with XML-RPC.

 The next step, I aim to append some real-time collaborative editing functions.

-Should you need more functions, feel free to contact me: hughvonyoung@gmail.com
+Should you need more functions, feel free to contact me: hughvonyoung[at]gmail.com

+Please note that Hapnote is distributed under the GPL v3.

 ##How to remote synchronize Hapnote
 _______________________________________________________________________